• Mental Health

 Headspace.com

-Headspace’s biggest competitor is Calm, which also provides meditations, mindfulness exercises, soothing sounds and music to aid in relaxation and sleep.
-Our complete review of Headspace vs Calm show that while the two apps have a lot of overlap in terms of content, there are some key differences that might make one app a better fit for some users.
+Headspace’s biggest competitor is the Calm app, which earned 4 out of 5 stars overall on our scoring rubric.
+Calm also provides meditations, mindfulness exercises, soothing sounds, and music to aid in relaxation and sleep.
+Our detailed review of Calm vs Headspace showed that while the two apps have a lot in common in terms of meditation content, there are some key differences that might make one app a better fit for some users.
 They have similar yearly subscription fees at $60-$70, and both offer free trials of their premium content.
+However, Calm offers select free meditation courses whereas Headspace does not offer any free content at all.

-Insight Timer has a much more extensive meditation library than Headspace, and they offer several meditation traditions to choose from, including spiritual, religious and philosophical practices.
+Insight Timer is another very well-known meditation app and just like Headspace earned 4.5 out of 5 stars overall on our scoring rubric.
+However, Insight Timer features a much more extensive meditation library than Headspace.
+They offer several meditation traditions to choose from, including spiritual, religious, and philosophical practices in addition to secular meditations.
 The primary goal of Insight Timer is to form a deeper meditation practice.
-It seems to be geared more towards those who already have a solid foundation in meditation.
-While Insight Timer does not offer a monthly subscription, they have a 30 day free trial and their yearly subscription costs $60.
-Not only is this cheaper than Headspace, it is a longer free trial.
+It seems to be geared more toward those who already have a solid foundation in meditation.
+While Insight Timer does not offer a monthly subscription, they have a 30-day free trial and their yearly subscription costs $60.
+Not only is this cheaper than Headspace, but it is also a longer free trial.

-Much like Headspace, Ten Percent Happier offers full meditation courses, meditation singles, and sleep meditations.
-However there are a couple of unique features about Ten Percent Happier that make it stand out.
+The Happier app – formerly Ten Percent Happier – is a smaller meditation app that seems to focus on helping those with anxiety and it earned 4 out of 5 stars overall on our scoring rubric.
+Much like Headspace, Happier offers full meditation courses, meditation singles, and sleep meditations.
+However, there are a couple of unique features about Happier that make it stand out.
 All of their meditation courses have two components, a video introduction by co-founder Dan Harris and then a meditation.
-Ten Percent Happier also features a Podcasts Hub with four main podcasts to explore: Twenty Percent Happier, Ten Percent Happier, Childproof, and Teacher Talks.
+Happier also features a Podcasts Hub with four main podcasts to explore: Twenty Percent Happier, Ten Percent Happier, Childproof, and Teacher Talks.

-Ten Percent Happier is more expensive than Headspace at $99 for an annual subscription, with only a one week free trial.
-But the free version has select meditations, daily reminders and some progress tracking available, whereas Headspace’s app does not have any free content.
-Ten Percent Happier also has a wide range of teachers, whereas Headspace uses the same three or four meditation teachers throughout.
+Happier is more expensive than Headspace at $99 for an annual subscription, with only a one-week free trial.
+But the free version has select meditations, daily reminders, and some progress tracking available, whereas Headspace’s app does not have any free content.
+Happier also has a wide range of teachers, whereas Headspace uses the same three or four meditation teachers throughout.
+To learn even more about this meditation app, you can read our in-depth review of the Happier app.

 Headspace’s founder, Andy Puddicombe, began the company in 2010 with the intention of becoming a mindfulness and meditation consultant to those interested in the practices.
 Headspace’s website notes that Puddicombe practiced meditation for a decade as a Buddhist monk and carried a deep appreciation for the benefits of regular practice.